-As expected, The Platinum Card from American Express was re-launched today with an increased 60,000 point sign up bonus and new $550 annual fee along with some new benefits, and that same sign up bonus is also being offered on the Charles Schwab, Mercedes-Benz, and Morgan Stanley versions of the card (all of which can be found on our Best Offers page).
-The new benefits also apply to the Ameriprise version of the card, which waived the annual fee for the first year, though it continues to come with no sign up bonus.
+As expected, The Platinum Card from American Express was re-launched today with an increased 60,000 point welcome bonus and new $550 annual fee along with some new benefits, and that same intro bonus is also being offered on the Charles Schwab, Mercedes-Benz, and Morgan Stanley versions of the card (all of which can be found on our Best Offers page).
+The new benefits also apply to the Ameriprise version of the card, which waived the annual fee for the first year, though it continues to come with no intro offer.
 We’ve previously written about these new and expected changes that have fallen kind of flat among many cardholders.

 - 60,000 bonus points for $5,000 in purchases in the first 3 months